-The following tasks comprise the server-side implementation present in the file udp_ez80.c.
-The file udp_ez80.c contains the test(), udpnormal(), and normal() functions.
+The following tasks comprise the server-side implementation present in the udp\ez80.c file.
+The udp\ez80.c file contains the test(), udpnormal(), and normal() functions.

-- The main thread of XINU executes the test() function upon initialization.
-This action sets up a command, udptest, in ZTP's shell structure. - The udptest command, along with an argument, calls the udpnormal() function, which creates a thread-the normal() function-in the XINU environment, with priority number 20.

-- The IP address of the client PC and the UDP port numbers for both the client PC and server are supplied as arguments to the ZTP-UDP API open() function. - The server sends a message upon receiving input for the menu displayed at the Windows DOS prompt.
-The message-This is message number one/This is message number two-is sent by the server depending on the number entered by you. - This message is first copied into the xgram data structure and then sent using the ZTP-UDP API write() function.
-The size of the UDP packet is determined from the argument provided with the udptest command in HyperTerminal (see Executing the UDP Demo Application on page 7).
-The run-time errors, including socket open error, memory unavailable, or UDP read and write failure, are printed in the HyperTerminal along with the error codes to simplify debugging.
+- The main thread executes the test() function on initialization.
+This action sets up a command, udptest, in ZTP's shell structure. - The udptest command, along with an argument, calls the udpnormal() function, which creates a thread-the normal() function. - The IP address of the user's client PC and the UDP port numbers for both the client PC and server are supplied as arguments to the ZTP-UDP API open () function. - The server sends a message on receiving user input for the menu displayed at the Windows DOS prompt.
+The message-This is message number one/This is message number two-is sent by the server depending on the number entered by the user. - This message is first copied into the xgram data structure and then sent using the ZTP-UDP write() API.
+The size of the UDP packet is determined from the argument provided with the udptest command in Hyper-Terminal (see Executing the UDP Demo Application on page 8).
+The run-time errors, including socket open error, memory unavailable or UDP read and write failure, are printed in the HyperTerminal along with the error codes to simplify debugging.